waxim/castar.js/README.md

 # Castar.js
 A simple currency conversion lib written in JS.
 You can set currency exchange rates, displays and symbols and convert between them on the fly.
+Also has auto options to convert on page load.

 # Kitchen Sink
 ```js